Elasticsearch settings

 Mappings

-FSCrawler defines the following Component Templates to define the index settings and mappings:
+FSCrawler defines the following Component Templates to define the index settings and mappings (replace INDEX with the index name):

-• fscrawler_alias: defines the alias fscrawler so you can search using this alias.
+• fscrawler_INDEX_alias: defines the alias which name is the same as the crawler name (name property) so you can search using this alias.

-• fscrawler_settings_total_fields: defines the maximum number of fields for the index.
+• fscrawler_INDEX_settings_total_fields: defines the maximum number of fields for the index.

-• fscrawler_mapping_attributes: defines the mapping for the attributes field.
+• fscrawler_INDEX_mapping_attributes: defines the mapping for the attributes field.

-• fscrawler_mapping_file: defines the mapping for the file field.
+• fscrawler_INDEX_mapping_file: defines the mapping for the file field.

-• fscrawler_mapping_path: defines an define an analyzer named fscrawler_path which uses a path hierarchy tokenizer and the mapping for the path field.
+• fscrawler_INDEX_mapping_path: defines an define an analyzer named fscrawler_path which uses a path hierarchy tokenizer and the mapping for the path field.

-• fscrawler_mapping_attachment: defines the mapping for the attachment field.
+• fscrawler_INDEX_mapping_attachment: defines the mapping for the attachment field.

-• fscrawler_mapping_content: defines the mapping for the content field.
+• fscrawler_INDEX_mapping_content_semantic: defines the mapping for the content field when using semantic search.

-• fscrawler_mapping_meta: defines the mapping for the meta field.
+• fscrawler_INDEX_mapping_meta: defines the mapping for the meta field.

 You can see the content of those templates by running: